• Level of education

 Concept of cellular communication

-Basic knowledge of receptor pharmacology
+Basic concepts in receptor pharmacology

 Nuclear receptors and their ligands: